SkymanOne/folidity/reports/main.typ

   caption: "States"
 )
 The idea behind model encapsulation is to enable distinct states to represent identical models with their distinct constraints.
-Additionally, states' bounds can further be restricted by specifying the incoming state, that is the state only from which we can transition to the specified state.
+Additionally, states' bounds can be further restricted by specifying the incoming state, which is the only state from which we can transition to the specified state.

 #figure(
   ```